Serechops/Serechops-Stash/plugins/scenesMovieDuration/README.md

 ## How to Use

 1. Ensure you have Python installed on your system.
-2. Modify the `scenesMovieDuration.py` script to connect to your database and GraphQL endpoint. **Default is localhost:9999/graphql**
+2. Modify the `scenesMovieDuration.py` script to connect to your database and GraphQL endpoint. **Default is: http://localhost:9999/graphql**
 3. Run the task `Update Movie Durations` to update all your movie durations to accurately reflect the sum of their total scenes' durations.